Primitivo Mijares: Personal life and legacy

 Mijares was married in the Philippines to the future Pasay City RTC Branch 108 Judge Priscilla de Villa Castillo on February 23, 1956 in Manila.
 The couple had four children, Perla, Jose Antonio, Pilita, Luis Manuel ("Boyet").
 The family lived in Project 6, Quezon City, with neighboring journalists.
 Mijares was also illegally married to Virginia Concha on September 6, 1969, in Reno, Nevada.

 Months after Mijares' disappearance, their youngest son, Boyet, was kidnapped, brutally tortured, and killed.
 The Mijares home was wiretapped.
 The police called Boyet to tell him to meet his father.
 He was later found in an open field with his body completely mutilated.
 During this time, the assigned police officer, future presidential candidate Panfilo Lacson lied to Priscilla that her son was just joining a fraternity at the University of the Philippines.
 Author Author Raissa Robles paid tribute to his son Boyet in the introduction to her book Marcos Martial Law: Never Again.

-Former Philippines senator Rene Saguisag has mentioned that of all the heroes featured at the Bantayog ng mga Bayani, Mijares is the one who deserved to be there the most, and was shocked that his name was yet to be included.
+Former Philippine senator Rene Saguisag has mentioned that of all the heroes featured at the Bantayog ng mga Bayani, Mijares is the one who deserved to be there the most, and was shocked that his name was yet to be included.
 This was after the museum hosted a symposium on Mijares.